cdoucet/intphys/Pictures_examples/O1/README.md

 * From 1 to 3 actors per scene.
 * Actors can only be spheres.
 * Random textures are applied to the floor, the occluders and the actors.
-* A magic actor is randomly chosen in the spawned actors.

 #### Visible